ibm-cloud-docs/monitoring/iam/iam_grant.md

 You can assign the policy by using the UI or through the command line.

 When you define the policy, you need to select a platform role.
 Platform management roles cover a range of actions, including the ability to create and delete instances, manage aliases, bindings, and credentials, and manage access.
-The platform roles are administrator, editor, operator, viewer.
+Valid platform roles are administrator, editor, operator, viewer.

 ### Add permissions through the CLI